Skip Navigation

 903-636-4200

-YOUR WATER SERVICE LINE
+IMPORTANT INFORMATION ABOUT YOUR WATER SERVICE LINE

-Public Water Service (PWS) ID: TX2300001 PWS Name: City of Big Sandy
+PWS ID: TX2300001 PWS Name: City of Big Sandy Date: October 28,2025

-· Galvanized – a portion of or the entire service line is made from galvanized material and may have absorbed lead from upstream lead lines.
+· Galvanized Requiring Replacement – a portion of or the entire service line is made from galvanized material and may have absorbed lead from upstream lead lines.
 People living in homes with a galvanized service line that has absorbed lead may have an increased risk of exposure to lead from their drinking water.

-Important Information about the Health Effects of Lead
+Health effects of Lead

 Exposure to lead can cause serious health effects in all age groups.
 Infants and children can have decreases in IQ and attention span.
 Lead exposure can lead to new learning and behavior problems or exacerbate existing learning and behavior problems.
 The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
 Adults can have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.